tylermeyers351/tylermeyers351/README.md

 - Group collaboration project to design and implement a full-stack website that displays NFL stats for all NFL teams from seasons 2002 through 2022.
 Contributed to the back-end utilizing the pandas library.
 Check it out [here](https://github.com/tylermeyers351/NFL-Radar-Charts).

 #### Workout Notes App
 - Simple Progressive Web App (PWA) designed to be used on my phone (or desktop), wherever I am.
-It leverages Firebase as its server and backend infrastructure for various functionalities.
-Firebase is a cloud-based platform that provides services such as a real-time database, authentication, and more.
+It features dynamic HTML and leverages Firebase as its server and backend infrastructure for various functionalities.
 Check it out [here](https://github.com/tylermeyers351/Workout-Notes-App).

 #### Zombie Invasion 2nite
 - Employed using the Love 2d framework (Lua), created a demo of a game I envisioned could be built into a full-fledged title.
 Core mechanics are crisp and built to be expanded on.
 Check it out [here](https://github.com/tylermeyers351/CS50-Final-Project-Love2d).